In this post we looked at what the different types of editing are. But how do you know which you need?

 Costs, budgets and compromises

-If you’re planning on self-publishing, you’ll no doubt have noticed that I’ve recommended you need all three – developmental editing, copy-editing and proofreading.
+If you’re planning on self-publishing, you’ll no doubt have noticed that I’ve recommended you need all three – developmental editing, line/copy-editing and proofreading.
 In an ideal world, that’s true, and will make for the highest quality book.
 But in the real world, it’s highly possible that your budget won’t stretch to all three, and you may have to make some compromises.

 We’ve discussed working with fellow writers to provide manuscript assessments for each other.
 You could have a similar set up for proofreading, leaving you with just a copy-edit to pay for.
 But be sure the people you’re working with are conscientious and meticulous.